Date of Award

 The purpose of this project is to analyze the effectiveness of wavelet-based filters on eliminating the noise that is produced in the process of generating the displacement fields Wavelet filters decompose signals into wavelet components, suppress the components representing high-frequency using detail coefficient threshold algorithms, and reconstruct a de-noised signal from the components left.
 There are different variables in valved in the designing of wavelet-based filters.
 This project focuses an analyzing the effect of the variation of two design variables on the de-noising of displacement fields.
 These design variables are level of wavelet decomposition and detail coefficient threshold algorithms.
 This project aims to find an optimal combination of these two design variables.
 It also aims to compare wavelet-based filters to Fourier-based filters, which already have been tested for the de-noising of displacement fields.
 To test the effectiveness of the wavelet-based filters, Monte Carlo simulations are used on MATLAB.

 Two variables are used on measuring the effectiveness of the wavelet filters: bias and precision error.
 Bias represents the average difference of pixel intensities between de-noised images and original images.
 Precision error represents the standard deviation of pixel intensities between de-noised images.

 Toribio Carvajal, David Francisco, "Wavelets as a De-Noising Approach of Cartilage Displacement Field Determined by MRI" (2010).
-Undergraduate Honors Theses.
+Undergraduate Honors Capstone Projects.
 65.